 New guided tour in the Doge’s Palace

-Following the extensive conservative restoration work that has restored the original splendour of its interior, from April 2015 the evocative rooms of the Chiesetta and Antichiesetta del Doge will be the fulcrum of a new, fascinating artistic-historical tour to discover The Doge’s Hidden Treasures in the Doge’s Palace.
+Following the extensive conservative restoration work that has restored the original splendour of its interior, the evocative rooms of the Chiesetta and Antichiesetta del Doge are the fulcrum of a new, fascinating artistic-historical tour to discover The Doge’s Hidden Treasures in the Doge’s Palace.

 The new itinerary, which requires reservations and a qualified guide (see general information), is an addition to what is already an extraordinary cultural offer from Fondazione Musei Civici in Venice; it unfolds in the Doge’s private rooms in the wing of the Doge’s Palace adjacent to the Basilica.